Skip to main content

 30 kg or more 22.5 Units 0.9 mL 15 Units 0.6 mL 75 Units

 The concentration used in the clinical study after reconstitution was 2.5 Units/0.1 mL.
-The timing for repeat treatment should be determined based on the actual clinical need of the individual patient, and no sooner than every 16 weeks.
+Determine the timing for repeat treatment based on the actual clinical need of the individual patient, and no sooner than every 16 weeks.

 Upper Limb Spasticity in Adult Patients

-The dosage, frequency, and number of injection sites should be tailored to the individual patient based on the size, number, and location of muscles to be treated, severity of spasticity, presence of local muscle weakness, patient's response to previous treatment, and adverse event history with XEOMIN.
-The frequency of XEOMIN treatments should be no sooner than every 12 weeks.
-In patients not previously treated with a botulinum toxin, initial dosing should begin at the low end of the recommended dosing range and titrated as clinically necessary.
+Tailor the dosage, frequency, and number of injection sites to the individual patient based on the size, number, and location of muscles to be treated, severity of spasticity, presence of local muscle weakness, patient's response to previous treatment, and adverse event history with XEOMIN.
+Administer repeat XEOMIN treatments no sooner than every 12 weeks.
+In patients not previously treated with a botulinum toxin, begin initial dosing at the low end of the recommended dosing range and titrate as clinically necessary.
 Most patients in clinical studies were retreated between 12 and 14 weeks.

 Table 3: XEOMIN Dosing by Muscle for Treatment of Adult Upper Limb Spasticity